YanshiShield/YanshiShield/docs/cluster_deploy.md

      },
      "k8s": {
        "address": "10.67.134.15:8080", # k8s api server address
-       "gpu_rs_key": "nvidia.com/gpu" # The resource key value of GPU resources of k8s, used to specify the using amount of GPU resources when applying for resources
+       "gpu_rs_key": "nvidia.com/gpu", # The resource key value of GPU resources of k8s, used to specify the using amount of GPU resources when applying for resources
-     },
+       "namespace": "default" # Specify which namespace that system components are deployed in },
      "storage": {
        "type": "s3",  # Access type used by DFS storage